ebonnal/streamable/README.md

 assert list(inverses) == [float("inf"), 1.0, 0.5, 0.33, 0.25, 0.2, 0.17, 0.14, 0.12, 0.11]
 ```

-Only catch the exception `when` it satisfy a condition:
+Only catch the exception if it satisfies a `where` condition:

 ```python
 import httpx